AliyanA1/Recipe-Finder/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **TheMealDB API**: Free API for fetching recipe data.
 - **Vite**: Build tool for fast development and production builds.
-- **Google Fonts**: Poppins font for the title.

 ## 🚀 Getting Started

-Follow these steps to set up and run the project locally.
+Here are the steps to set up and run the project locally.

 ### Prerequisites